HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 ### 1.6.0
  - Added `optimizer_zero_grad` hook and changed `progress_bar_refresh_rate` to improve performance.
  - Added support for 1 and 8 card training on **Gaudi2**.
- - Added PyTorch support (without PyTorch Lightning) for single Gaudi device with a new flag ("--framework pytorch") in the run command.
+ - Added PyTorch support (without PyTorch Lightning) for single Gaudi device with a new flag (`--framework pytorch`) in the run command.
 ### 1.5.0
  - Changes done to use vanilla PyTorch Lightning 1.6.4 which includes HPU device support.
  - Removed support for channels last format.